obwansan/yelp-camp/README.md

 * `heroku run <command>`
 * e.g. `heroku run ls node-modules` to list the node modules
 * If mongoose was missing (because we didn't have it in our package.json) we could run `heroku run npm install mongoose --save`

+# Setting Environment Variables
+* In the CLI run:
+* `export DATABASEURL=mongodb://localhost:27017/yelp_camp_dynamic_price`
+* This just works for the local environment.
+Have to use Heroku config commands to set production environment variables in Heroku.
+* A bit like adding a new segment to the PATH variable.